ajoh504/ajoh504.github.io/about.markdown

 permalink: /About/
 ---

 Welcome to breakPoints!
-I'm Alexander G. Johnson, a writer and programmer.
-This site serves as place for me to post about life, technology, and other topics of interest.
+This content on this site revolves around life, technology, and other topics of interest.

 You can browse the site topics using these tags: